-- The Sand Hills pipeline mainline capacity expansion was placed into service during the second quarter of 2016. - On February 1, 2016, we began to participate in earnings for our 15% interest in the Panola intrastate NGL pipeline which is currently undergoing an expansion that is expected to be completed in the third quarter of 2016. - In the first quarter of 2016, we completed construction on our Grand Parkway gathering system in the DJ Basin.
+- The Sand Hills pipeline mainline capacity expansion was placed into service during the second quarter of 2016. - On February 1, 2016, we began to participate in earnings for our 15% interest in the Panola intrastate NGL pipeline which completed an expansion in the third quarter of 2016. - In the first quarter of 2016, we completed construction on our Grand Parkway gathering system in the DJ Basin.